-- Length: 33-35 credit hours.
+Length: 33-35 credit hours.
 May be completed in 24 months.

-- Format: Offered online via Blackboard or face-to-face.
+- Format: Courses offered entirely online via Blackboard.
+One core course offered on campus each semester.
 Students may begin the program in the fall, spring, or summer semesters.

 - Concentrations: Adult Ed | Christian School | Gifted & Talented | STEM Education | Teacher Leader